 As more data has become available, a wider selection of datasets containing more than one modality has also enabled growth in the multimodal research sphere.
 Multimodal data is intrinsic to biomedical research and clinical care.
 While data belonging to a single modality can be conceptualized as a way in which something is perceived or captured in the world into an abstract digitized representation such as a waveform or image, multimodal data aggregates multiple modalities and thus consists of several intrinsically different representation spaces (and potentially even different data geometries).
-Computed tomography (CT) and positron emission tomography (PET) are specific examples of single imaging modalities, while magnetic resonance imaging (MRI) is an example of multimodal data, as its component sequences T1, T2, and fluid-attenuated inversion recovery (FLAIR) etc. can each be considered each their own unique modality, since each of the MR sequences measure some different property.
+Computed tomography (CT) and positron emission tomography (PET) are specific examples of single imaging modalities, while magnetic resonance imaging (MRI) is an example itself of multimodal data, as its component sequences T1-weighted, T2-weighted, and fluid-attenuated inversion recovery (FLAIR) can each be considered their own unique modalities, since each of the MR sequences measure some different biophysical or biological property.
 Laboratory blood tests, patient demographics, electrocardiogram (ECG) and genetic expression values are also common modalities in clinical decision models.
-In this work, we define multimodal data as any kind of data where the underlying basis vectors defining the data can be assumed to be different. {While MRI and CT are obvious examples of different modalities, by our definition, pathology images obtained from different scanners or MRI T1 set under different machine parameters could be considered different modalities if the research question can argue that MRI from different scanners presents enough differences to affect model predictions and if their resulting model attempts to adjust model parameters based on these differences to improve model accuracy.} This work discusses unique ways that differences between modalities have been addressed and mitigated to improve accuracy of AI in similar ways that a human would naturally be able to re-calibrate to these differences.
+This work discusses unique ways that differences between modalities have been addressed and mitigated to improve accuracy of AI models in similar ways to which a human would naturally be able to re-calibrate to these differences.